Current Students may find specific details, forms and important dates related to Commencement on theportal.

 Immediately following the Commencement Ceremony, the cap, gown and hood must be returned to the Collegiate Cap and Gown Company representative located outside the main entrance of the Shrine Auditorium.
 The Collegiate Cap and Gown Company will bill students for the full purchase value for any items which are not returned after the ceremony.

-Stoles will be provided for graduates who have been on the Dean's List or completed the participation requirements in any of the following academic co-curricular honors or extra curricular service programs: Moot Court, Negotiation, Trial Advocacy Honors Program (TAHP), Law Review, Journal of International Law, Journal of International Media and Entertainment Law, the Student Bar Association Board, and The Commentator.
-Graduates who have participated in multiple academic groups will be provided with the appropriate stoles.
-Stoles will be distributed during the Grad Fair in April do not need to be returned to Collegiate Cap and Gown with the other Commencement regalia after the ceremony.
+Stoles may be purchased for $20 by graduates who have been on the Dean's List or completed the participation requirements in any of the following academic co-curricular honors or extra curricular service programs: Moot Court, Negotiation, Trial Advocacy Honors Program (TAHP), Law Review, Journal of International Law, Journal of International Media and Entertainment Law, the Student Bar Association Board, and The Commentator.
+Graduates who have participated in multiple academic groups may purchase the appropriate stoles.
+Stoles will be distributed during the Grad Fair in April.

 The law school has made arrangements with a professional company to photograph the graduates.
 During the ceremony, a photographer will take pictures from the stage of each graduate receiving his/her diploma.
 The photographer will email ordering information directly to graduates approximately five days after the Commencement Ceremony.